Captains of the Clouds: Plot

 Brian MacLean irritates fellow bush pilots Johnny Dutton, Tiny Murphy, Blimp Lebec, and British expatriate Scrounger Harris by outcompeting them for business in rugged Northern Ontario, Canada.
 In 1939, as the Second World War is beginning.
 Dutton, whose ambition is to start his own airline, flies by the book, but MacLean is a seat-of-the-pants kind of pilot, mirroring the differences in their personalities.

-Dutton saves MacLean's life after he is struck in the head by a still-moving propeller while transporting a doctor under dangerous flying conditions.
+MacLean nearly dies after he falls off one of his plane's pontoons and strikes his head as he attempts to tie his plane to the dock.
+Dutton flies a doctor in to perform emergency surgery and makes a difficult night landing in heavy cloud cover.
 MacLean is grateful and joins Dutton in a temporary partnership to help Dutton earn the seed fund for his airline.
 When Dutton rejects MacLean's warning about his girlfriend Emily Foster, MacLean marries her in order to save Dutton from wrecking his life.
 Dutton, however, does not know this and abruptly ends their friendship.
 Dutton impulsively gives his savings to charity and enlists in the Royal Canadian Air Force.

 Later, after hearing Winston Churchill's "We shall fight on the beaches" speech on the radio, MacLean and the other bush pilots enlist in the Royal Canadian Air Force, only to discover that they are considered too old for combat.
 They reluctantly agree to train as flight instructors for the British Commonwealth Air Training Plan.
 Their commanding officer is none other than Dutton.
 MacLean, with his brash and fiercely independent nature, clashes with the military way of doing things, and he is court-martialed and dismissed from the service for flying too low, resulting in a cadet being severely injured.
 For revenge, he and "Tiny" buzz the airfield when renowned Canadian First World War ace Air Marshal William "Billy" Bishop (playing himself) is speaking during the group's graduation ceremony.
 "Tiny" blacks out while pulling out of a dive, and his plane plummets into the ground, killing him.
 MacLean loses his pilot's license as a result.

 Later, when two transport aircraft crash, killing all 44 ferry pilots aboard, there is an urgent need for pilots to ferry a group of unarmed Lockheed Hudson bombers from Gander to Britain.
 The flight instructors are assigned the task, but their numbers have to be supplemented with civilian pilots.
 MacLean uses "Tiny" Murphy's papers to participate.
 Dutton recognizes him, but as Emily has told him why MacLean married (and abandoned) her, they reconcile and Dutton permits him to fly.

 Dutton commands a flight of five.
 Nearing the coast of the British Isles, they are attacked by a German Messerschmitt Bf 109 fighter.
 First, Blimp Lebec is shot down.
 Then after Scrounger, MacLean's navigator, is killed, MacLean uses his flying skills to crash his unwieldy bomber into the nimble fighter, sacrificing himself to save the others.